High-dimensional Mixed Graphical Models: Abstract

 \section{Abstract}

-While graphical models for continuous data (Gaussian graphical models) and discrete data (Ising models) have been extensively studied, there is little work on graphical models linking both continuous and discrete variables (mixed data), which are common in many scientific applications.
+While graphical models for continuous data (Gaussian graphical models) and discrete data (Ising models) have been extensively studied, there is little work on graphical models for data sets with both continuous and discrete variables (mixed data), which are common in many scientific applications.
 We propose a novel graphical model for mixed data, which is simple enough to be suitable for high-dimensional data, yet flexible enough to represent all possible graph structures.
 We develop a computationally efficient regression-based algorithm for fitting the model by focusing on the conditional log-likelihood of each variable given the rest.
-The parameters have a natural group structure, and sparsity in the fitted graph is attained by incorporating a group lasso penalty, approximated by a weighted $\ell_1$ penalty for computational efficiency.
-We demonstrate the effectiveness of our method through an extensive simulation study and apply it to a music annotation data set (CAL500), obtaining a sparse and interpretable graphical model relating the continuous features of the audio signal to categorical variables such as genre, emotions, and usage associated with particular songs.
-While we focus on binary discrete variables, we also show that the proposed methodology can be easily extended to general discrete variables.
+The parameters have a natural group structure, and sparsity in the fitted graph is attained by incorporating a group lasso penalty, approximated by a weighted lasso penalty for computational efficiency.
+We demonstrate the effectiveness of our method through an extensive simulation study and apply it to a music annotation data set (CAL500), obtaining a sparse and interpretable graphical model relating the continuous features of the audio signal to binary variables such as genre, emotions, and usage associated with particular songs.
+While we focus on binary discrete variables for the main presentation, we also show that the proposed methodology can be easily extended to general discrete variables.

 {\sc Key Words:} Conditional Gaussian density, Graphical model, Group lasso, Mixed variables, Music annotation.